 Hearing screeners can be comprised of early interventionists, speech language pathologists, nurses, trained technicians, and a variety of other professionals.
 As an individual providing hearing screenings, you are a vital part of the patient’s care team and a key part of Oklahoma Early Hearing Detection and Intervention (EHDI).
-Oklahoma EHDI strives to follow The Joint Committee on Infant Hearing (JCIH) reccommended timeline of hearing screening by 1 month, diagnostic evaluation by 3 months if needed, and intervention by 6 months if needed.
+Oklahoma EHDI strives to follow The Joint Committee on Infant Hearing (JCIH) recommended timeline of hearing screening by 1 month, diagnostic evaluation by 3 months if needed, and intervention by 6 months if needed.

 It takes a dedicated team to help families though the EHDI process.
 A key part of helping families though the process is timely reporting of hearing screening results for children 0-3 years of age.
 These results are used by Oklahoma EHDI staff to assist families in obtaining a diagnostic hearing evaluation and to provide resources as needed.